-A great resource for conversation starters is KA McKercher's Model of Care for Co-design cards.
-Learn how to care for yourself and others before, during and after co-design.
-Find out more about these cards at this website link.
+An excellent resource for conversation starters is KA McKercher's Model of Care for Co-design cards.
+Learn how to care for yourself and others before, during, and after co-design.

+Find out more about Model of Care for Co-design cards at this website link.

-3.2 Creative activities conversation starter cards
+3.3 Creative activities conversation starter cards

 The creative activities cards can be used to plan or start conversations.
-We have created draft cards in A5 size for you to use (activity-conversation-starter-cards.docx).
+We have created draft cards in A5 size for you to use.
 When you are planning activities, consider the following:

-- The activity examples are given to help get you started. - Try and find other activities that work for your project and participants. - Look for activities and ideas that help your participants think in different ways. - Find ways to change activities to build on the strengths of your participants. - We have added links to websites that have ideas for activities.

-The cards include the below topics.
+- The activity examples are given to help get you started. - Try and find other activities that work for your project and participants. - Look for activities and ideas that help your participants think in different ways. - Find ways to change activities to build on the strengths of your participants. - We have added links to websites that have ideas for activities. - The cards include the below topics.